Epipolar Geometry Improves Video Generation Models: Method

 \subsection{Implementation Details}

-We conduct experiments with a state-of-the-art open-source video diffusion model called Wan2.1 \cite{wan}, which possesses 1.3 billion parameters.
-Our approach is validated in text-to-video and image-to-video generation setups to demonstrate versatility across conditioning types.
+We conduct experiments with a state-of-the-art open-source video diffusion model Wan2.1~\citep{wan}, with 1.3 billion parameters.

-\textbf{Offline Dataset Generation: } Since our method focuses on 3D-consistent scene generation, we require videos of static scenes with dynamic camera movements.
-We extract text prompts from the DL3DV \cite{dl3dv} and RealEstate10K \cite{re10k} datasets, provided by \cite{realcam}, containing a wide variety of indoor and outdoor scenes.
-We deliberately selected these datasets because they feature dynamic cameras in static scenes, where epipolar constraints are valid.
-Dynamic objects would corrupt geometric measurements by violating single-camera assumptions.
-This is precisely one of our key insights: training on captions describing dynamic cameras in static scenes ensures high metric quality.
-The learned LoRA adapter still generalizes to diverse content, as demonstrated by improved motion stability across varied scene types, including dynamic videos.
-To enhance training data quality, we employ Gemma-3 VLM to expand original prompts with more challenging camera motion descriptions, increasing geometric complexity and ensuring the model encounters more demanding scenarios.
-We generate three videos per caption to ensure sufficient variation in 3D consistency quality, as preliminary experiments showed pairs from just two samples often lacked meaningful geometric differences.
-We implement rigorous data filtering: in addition to removing near-static videos, we only sample pairs where $(\text{metric}(x_{\text{win}}) - \text{metric}(x_{\text{lose}}) > \tau) \wedge (\text{metric}(x_{\text{win}}) > \epsilon)$, eliminating pairs where both videos have similar consistency and ensuring we only learn from meaningful gaps.
-In total, we generate 24,000 videos for text-to-video and 30,000 videos for image-to-video training, requiring approximately 1,980 GPU hours on NVIDIA A6000s.
+{\looseness=-1 \textbf{Offline Dataset Generation:} Since epipolar constraints require static scenes with camera motion, we extract text prompts from~\citet{realcam}, which provides diverse indoor and outdoor scene descriptions with dynamic camera movements. } {\looseness=-1 To enhance training data quality, we employ Gemma-3 VLM to expand original prompts with more challenging camera motion descriptions, increasing geometric complexity and ensuring sufficient variance in 3D consistency.
+We generate three videos per caption to increase variation in 3D consistency quality, as preliminary experiments showed pairs from just two samples often lacked meaningful geometric differences.
+We implement rigorous data filtering: in addition to removing near-static videos, we only sample pairs where $(\mathrm{metric}(x_{\mathrm{win}}) - \mathrm{metric}(x_{\mathrm{lose}}) > \tau) \wedge (\mathrm{metric}(x_{\mathrm{win}}) > \epsilon)$, eliminating pairs where both videos have similar consistency and ensuring we only learn from meaningful gaps.
+In total, we generate 24,000 triplets for text-to-video and 30,000 triplets for image-to-video training, requiring approximately 1,980 GPU hours on NVIDIA~A6000s. }

-\textbf{Training Configuration:} Given the computational demands of fine-tuning large video diffusion models, we implement our approach using Low-Rank Adaptation (LoRA) \cite{lora} with rank $r=64$ and $\alpha=128$.
-This strategy eliminates the need to store the reference model separately in memory, since the base model with the adapter disabled naturally serves as $p_{\text{ref}}$ during training.
-We train with a batch size of 32 for 10,000 iterations using the AdamW \cite{adamw} optimizer with a learning rate of $5 \times 10^{-6}$ and 500 warmup steps.
-The finetuning takes 2 days on 4 A6000 GPUs.
+{\looseness=-1 \textbf{Training Configuration:} We implement our approach using Low-Rank Adaptation (LoRA)~\citep{lora} with rank $r{=}64$ and $\alpha{=}128$.
+This strategy eliminates the need to store the reference model in memory, since the base model with the adapter disabled naturally serves as $\pref$ during training.
+We train with a batch size of 32 for 10,000 iterations using the AdamW~\citep{adamw} optimizer with a learning rate of $5 \times 10^{-6}$ and 500 warmup steps.
+The finetuning takes 2~days on 4~A6000 GPUs. }